aneterial/aneterial/README.md

 In the future, I also want to learn Java and then move to Kotlin.
 I am particularly interested in Kotlin because PHP in its current development vector tries to become something like Kotlin in terms of language constructs and OOP.

-Perhaps, but not sure, I will return to the origins in C in order to conquer PHP FFI.
+Perhaps, but not sure, I may revisit my C programming skills in order to master PHP FFI..
 For now, this is the end of my IT interests list.

 ___
 ### Me